Searches subject for all matches to the regular

 Normally, the search starts from the beginning of the subject string.

-The optional parameter offset
+The optional parameter offset can be used to

 specify the alternate place from which to start the search.